schilkp/schilkp.github.io/content/about.md

 My name is Philipp Schilk.

-After growing up in a small village in Austria and spending many years in Istanbul, Turkey, I am currently living in Switzerland, where I am completing my Masters in Electrical Engineering at ETH Zürich.
+After growing up in a small village in Austria and spending many years in Istanbul, Turkey, I am currently living in Switzerland, where I am a doctoral student in Prof. Dr. Lana Josipović's [DYNAMO](https://dynamo.ethz.ch/) group at the Department of Information Technology and Electrical Engineering of ETH Zürich.

-I have always been fascinated by both electronics and software, and have done a fair number of technical projects which you can find on this site.
+I have always been fascinated by both electronics and software, and have worked on a fair number of technical projects which you can find on this site.

 Here are a few places that you can find me on the internet: